The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-Emperor, thou knowest the displeasure many members of the Senate have towards thee.
+Emperor, thou knowest well the displeasure many of the Senate hold towards thee.

 COMMODUS.